 - rural area in Bakersfield CA.

 The estimated cost to build this house came out to be approximately $59,746 ($ $74.68 per sq ft), including all the labor to build it, but not including a General Contractor markup, permits, city or county impact fees (if any), land development costs, insurance, plans, specs, or final cleanup.

 Well Earl, subtract the labor costs you won’t be needing because you will be doing that labor, and any other costs you think you won’t need to budget for and you should have a enough money to not only build this house, but be able to add a garage and a few other amenities…perhaps even afford ICFs.

-Keep in mind that this is a rough estimate and until you get actual bids for subcontractor labor and building materials you won’t have an accurate estimate.
+Keep in mind that this is a rough estimate for 2014 and until you get actual bids for contractor labor, subcontractor labor and building materials you won’t have an accurate estimate.

 Good luck, Carl Heldmann